 To fulfill its goals, the Reserve Bank performs a wide variety of activities, including monetary policy operations, monitoring and supervising registered banks to ensure the financial system's stability, maintaining foreign reserves, acting in financial markets, and issuing currency.
 In New Zealand, the Reserve Bank is the exclusive producer of money.

 By contemporary international standards, New Zealand's monetary policy framework is traditional, with the objective of price stability.
-Accordingly, the Remit defines the Reserve Bank's monetary policy targets, which require the Reserve Bank to keep CPI inflation between 1 and 3 percent on average over the medium term, focusing on maintaining prospective average inflation around the 2 percent target midpoint and to support maximum sustainable employment.
+Accordingly, the Remit defines the Reserve Bank's monetary policy targets, which require the Reserve Bank to keep CPI inflation between 1 and 3 percent on average over the medium term, focusing on maintaining perspective average inflation around the 2 percent target midpoint and supporting maximum sustainable employment.

 The Reserve Bank of New Zealand manages New Zealand's wholesale payment and settlement systems, which are used by registered banks and a number of other financial institutions to execute transactions with one another.
 These systems settle about $30 billion in transactions every day.
 They are critical not just to the New Zealand economy but also to the Reserve Bank's monetary policy execution.